Using Computers – Do’s and Don’ts

 4. What will happen if your friends refuse to share the computers with you?

-Suggested Answer: You will be hurt and not get a chance to learn, practice, or work on computers.
+Suggested Answer: You will be hurt and not get a chance to learn, practise, or work on computers.

 Precautions: